--------------------------------------------

 o v e r v i e w :

-In the project, the team will develop: (a) a design space of possibilities for what characterizes a robot-room, informed by human needs and wants; (b) a working prototype, and (c) a deep understanding of how inhabitants are supported and augmented by a robot-room, following real-world scenarios.
-Specifically, the investigators will conduct a user-experience study to investigate the experiences of participants interacting with prototypes representing two robot-room concepts using rapid prototyping techniques.
-The results of this study will form the basis for the development of a full-scale robot-room prototype.
-Ongoing interaction studies will iterate the robot-room prototype through cycles of evaluation with respect to its usability, performance, and efficacy.
+In the project, the team has been developing: (a) a design space of possibilities for what characterizes a robot-room, informed by human needs and wants; (b) a working prototype, and (c) a deep understanding of how inhabitants are supported and augmented by a robot-room, following real-world scenarios.
+The investigators have conducted a user-experience study to investigate the experiences of participants interacting with an "agile" full-scale robot-room prototype.
+The results of this study form the basis for the development of a full-scale robot-room prototype.
+Ongoing interaction studies iterate the robot-room prototype through cycles of evaluation with respect to its usability, performance, and efficacy.
 Ultimately, the robot-rooms investigated in this project will prove an impactful form of robotics as we enter a extend beyond current conceptions of productivity and play, defined by intimate collaborations between people and machines, and a novel paradigm for human-computer interaction in which the interaction is with a machine that physically envelops people.

 In more practical terms, the Architectural Robotics Lab has been developing fundamental research in morphing 2D robot surfaces for actively shaping and dividing physical spaces, as reported at IEEE IROS, ICRA, RO-MAN and CASE, ACM TE, and elsewhere (see publications below).
 The approach is foundational for robotics in offering completely new functionality, achieved via innovative physical realizations of robot surfaces.